Congratulations! I’m glad that you’re getting the chance to grow your team and build something huge.

 What can I do?

-I’m a software engineer who builds and iterates on machine learning models, and who teaches mobile development for both Android and iOS.
+I’m a software engineer who builds and iterates on machine learning models, and who teaches mobile development for Android, iOS, and cross-platform frameworks.
 It is my conviction that each of these disciplines can learn valuable lessons from the other ones.
+I can do work anywhere on the spectrum from straight software engineering to data science.

 What am I looking for?

-I fit with employers who embrace remote work as a strategic opportunity to improve their management practices and cultural inclusiveness.
-This is not the same thing as a company that allows occasional remote work as a begrudging concession to its employees.
+I fit with teams who embrace remote work as a strategic opportunity to improve their management practices and cultural inclusiveness.
+This is not the same thing as a team that allows occasional remote work as a begrudging concession to its people.
 The goal is for a company to orient itself such that the work gets done effectively regardless of where employees are located.

 I know you need to check my technical chops.